h4rr9/TextConvNet/README.md

 ## Datasets

-The polarity and subjectivity datasets by Pang/Lee were used to train the model
+The polarity, subjectivity datasets by Pang/Lee and the SST binary dataset were used to train the model

 ## Word2vec